CharlyMannion/CV/README.md

 - Agile/XP
 - Ruby, JavaScript, Java, Spring
 - RSpec, Jasmine, Nightwatch, Jest, Junit

+#### RBS (June 2017 to March 2018)
+*Business Analyst and Ringtail SME*
+- Part of the team administering Ringtail E-Discovery software to a Bank Project
+- Acted as the liaison between the Bank and the Software Vendor
+- Solely responsible for solving the day-to-day problems of the 450 software users on the Project, and handling user queries
+- Ran weekly stakehodler meetings with workstream leads to approve software changes
+- Responsible for smaller software builds, required to tailor the software to the Project's unique needs

+#### EY (September 2016 to June 2017)
+*Technology Consultant, Finanical Services*
+- Part of the Advisory Consultant Programme 2016 Intake
+- Aligned to the technology stream
+- Worked on a Project to deliver the strategy for the future of the UK Payments Industry
+- Invited to attend the EY EACN Training event in Rome in 2017, which focused on client presentations and project management
+- Received technology stream specific training, including basic SQL and Blue Prism
+- Helped develop unconscious bias training for the technology stream Intake

+## Education

 #### The University of Edinburgh (September 2011 to July 2015)